pavankpdev/Shoppy/README.md

 # Shoppy

-Shoppy is a modern e-commerce platform
+Shoppy is a modern e-commerce platform.

 ## Get Started